Cart

 The opposition period begins on the date the application is published and lasts for two months from that date.

-Who is eligible to challenge my trademark registration?
+Who is eligible to challenge my trademark registration in South Korea?

 Any person or entity has the right to challenge a trademark registration.

-How long is a trademark valid once it has been registered?
+How long is a trademark valid once it has been registered in South Korea?

 In South Korea, a registered trademark remains valid for 10 years starting from the registration date.